 If you’re installing a 12A Level 1 charger, make sure your setup includes a high-quality NEMA 5-15 outlet rated for continuous EV charging.
 Explore the best NEMA 5-15 outlets for EV use to ensure long-term safety, durability, and code compliance.

 A 12 Amp Level 2 EV charger must be connected to a dedicated 240V circuit using a double-pole breaker rated for 15 amps.
 The circuit should be wired with 14 AWG solid copper conductors and a 14 AWG copper ground, rated for at least 75°C insulation (THHN or equivalent).
 These chargers may be hardwired or installed using a NEMA 6-15 outlet, depending on the charger’s configuration.
-GFCI protection is typically required and must be installed per local electrical codes.
+GFCI protection is typically required and must be installed in accordance with local electrical codes (NEC 210.8(A)(2)).

 The diagram below shows a code-compliant circuit wiring diagram for a 12A Level 2 EV charger (2.88 kW).
 It uses a 15A double-pole breaker in a 240V panel, feeding 14 AWG copper wires – black (L1), red (L2), and green (ground) – through conduit to a junction box and then to the charger.